Navrin/simple-discordjs/README.md

             noPrefix: false,
             // a boolean that represents if the function
-            // requres an explicit call, like .action or !action
+            // requres an explicit call, like .action or !action },
-            // additional options can be found in the full documentation.

-        },
         description:  {
             message: 'A description of the function, for the generator',